una-dinosauria/Rayuela.jl/README.md

 ## Requirements

 This package is written in [Julia](https://github.com/JuliaLang/julia) 1.0, with some extension in C++ and CUDA.
 You also need a CUDA-ready GPU.
-We have tested this code with Titan X, Titan Xp and GTX 1080 GPUs.
+We have tested this code on an Nvidia Titan Xp GPU.

 ## Installing